 Elite athletes are admired by many.
 We marvel at their physical abilities, drive, dedication and grit.
 To manage under the pressure, they must have extraordinary mental abilities to push forward when the chips are down.
 Resilience – the ability to persevere and overcome setbacks is something we often observe in athletes and can learn from athletes.
 In challenging times, we all need to learn resilience and focus on what we can control, take responsibility, accept imperfection, and view setbacks as opportunities.

-Listen to three Olympians and a world record mountain climber, who are part of the EY Women Athletes Business Network (WABN).
+Listen to three Olympians, who are part of the EY Women Athletes Business Network (WABN).
 Learn how the competitor’s mindset might be used in personal and professional settings.
 The athletes will share how they have overcome adversity through resilience and offer inspiration.

 Date and Time